String theory in twistor space and minimal tension holography: Vertex operators and bulk physics

-Rewriting the vertex operators in terms of the bulk minitwistor variables is significant, since we can then ask to what extent the worldsheet theory encodes physics in the bulk.
-Our motivation for this is two-fold.
-Firstly, the $k=1$ string has been extensively studied in a near-boundary approximation, where the interaction term in \eqref{eq:Waki_action} is neglected.
-It has been suggested \cite{Dei:2023ivl,McStay:2023thk,Sriprachyakul:2024gyl} that this near-boundary approximation is in fact exact at $k=1$, such that the worldsheet is directly pinned to the boundary.
-To what extent the $k=1$ string encodes the bulk is then unclear.
-Yet, we will demonstrate how, using the bulk incidence relations introduced in \S\ref{sec:euclidean_AdS3} for Euclidean $AdS_3$, the $k=1$ string vertex operators do indeed still encode information about the bulk.
-We do not mean this in the sense that one can identify on-shell bulk observables in the Hilbert space, but rather that the vertex operators encode important information about structures in the bulk, such as the bulk-boundary propagator.\footnote{One might object that we are far from the supergravity limit here so it would be surprising to recover the bulk-boundary propagator.
-These propagators can also be thought of as the $H_3$ analogue of plane waves.
-Just as translation invariance gives rise to plane waves of the form $e^{ik_L\cdot X_L+ik_R\cdot X_R}$ for all values of $\alpha'$, so we expect the basic structure $\omega_{\alpha}g^{\alpha\dot{\alpha}}\bar{\omega}_{\dot{\alpha}}$ to be present in $H_3$ at all values of $k$.} A second motivation lies in the search for a generalisation of the minimal tension string to $AdS_5\times S^5$.
-In that case, to recover spacetime physics in the bulk and boundary, one would expect to have to perform a map from the bulk twistor space to $AdS_5$ \emph{and} also a map from the boundary ambitwistor space to the boundary spacetime to recover the conventional description of ${\cal N}=4$ SYM.
-The map from (ambi)twistor space to spacetime objects in this case is therefore unavoidable.
-This is not such a direct problem for $AdS_3$, where the twistor space of the boundary $\C\P^1$ is just $\C\P^1$.
+The $k=1$ string has been extensively studied in the near-boundary approximation, where the interaction term in \eqref{eq:Waki_action} is neglected.
+It has been suggested \cite{Dei:2023ivl,McStay:2023thk,Sriprachyakul:2024gyl} that this near-boundary approximation is exact at $k=1$ and that the worldsheet is pinned to the boundary \cite{Eberhardt:2019ywk}.
+This fact was explicitly demonstrated in \S\ref{sec:boundary} for Euclidean signature, through the imposition of the constraint $U = \tilde{U} = 0$.
+As a consequence of this localisation to the boundary, the $k=1$ string is only sensitive to the asymptotic geometry, as shown in \cite{Eberhardt:2021jvj}.
+Given the role of the scaling constraints in localising the physics to the boundary, it is interesting to ask whether bulk information can be recovered by loosening the condition $U=\tilde{U}=0$.
+We will demonstrate how, using the bulk incidence relations introduced in \S\ref{sec:euclidean_AdS3} for Euclidean $AdS_3$, the $k=1$ string vertex operators do indeed still encode information about the bulk.
+We do not mean this in the sense that one can identify on-shell bulk observables in the Hilbert space, but rather that the vertex operators encode important information about structures in the bulk, such as the bulk-boundary propagator.
+In order to recover spacetime objects we will need an analogue of the Penrose transform in field theory.
+A crucial step is to rewrite the vertex operators in terms of the bulk minitwistor variables, which we do in \S\ref{sec:examples_of_proj_VO} and \S\ref{sec:general_proj_VO}.
+In \S\ref{sec:bulk_physics} we adapt the Penrose transform in \cite{Bu:2023cef} to show how the bulk-boundary propagator can be recovered from the $w=1$ vertex operators.\footnote{One might object that we are far from the supergravity limit here so it would be surprising to recover the bulk-boundary propagator.
+These propagators can also be thought of as the $H_3^+$ analogue of plane waves.
+Just as translation invariance gives rise to plane waves of the form $e^{ik_L\cdot X_L+ik_R\cdot X_R}$ for all values of $\alpha'$, so we expect the basic structure $A_{\alpha}g^{\alpha\dot{\alpha}}\bar{A}_{\dot{\alpha}} = \langle Ag\bar{A}]$ to be present in $H_3^+$ at all values of $k$, with $A_{\alpha}$ defined as in \eqref{data}.
+This is discussed explicitly in \cite{Teschner:1997fv}, where the kernel $\langle Ag \bar{A}]$ plays the role in $SL(2;\C)/SU(2)$ that $e^{ik\cdot X}$ plays in the Fourier transform on flat spacetime.}